 Where to stay in Barranquilla:

 - Hostal Alto de Los Nogales: a bed in a dorm starts at $10 USD per night

 - BH Barranquilla: a double room for 2 pax starts at $47 USD per night, breakfast included

 - GHL Collection Barranquilla Hotel: a deluxe twin room starts at $60 USD per night, breakfast included

 How to get to Bogota: Bogota is the capital of Colombia.
 Many flights from outside Colombia land here.

 Located in Bogota, Museo del Oro will give you a fascinating peek into how gold was weaved into the lives of pre-colonial inhabitants of the country.
 The museum contains the largest collection of gold artifacts in the world.
 Each floor exhibits how gold was used in different aspects of indigenous life.
-If you want a more in-depth understanding, tours are offered within the museum for a reasonable price.
-Admission is free on Sundays.

 See also: Not your usual things to do in Colombia